All Episodes

 Yeah.

-Probably like your quiet ones.
+Probably like your.

 Your favorite neighbor.

-According to news and tribune in New Albany, Sturgeon was a star track and basketball athlete at Floyd Central High School.
+According to News and Tribune in New Albany, Sturgeon was a star track and basketball athlete at Floyd Central High School, and his dad was the coach for a time.

 We did see the forensics team walking out with a laptop, but that officer would not confirm it was a piece of evidence.

-So you can see ATF here at the scene, the Bureau of Alcohol Tobacco and Firearms.
+So you can see ATF here at the scene, the Bureau of Alcohol, Tobacco, and Firearms.

 The reason why they're there, guys, is because they are the lead agency when it comes to tracing firearms in the United States.

-Obviously, they were able to get a hold of the um AR and trace it back and figure out that he did purchase the firearm legally approximately one week to the shooting.
+Obviously, they were able to get a hold of the AR and trace it back and figure out that he did purchase the firearm legally approximately one week to the shooting.

-He might be um Homeland Security.
+He might be Homeland Security.

-That's what the that's what the HSI badge looks like.
+That's what the HSI badge looks like.

 Well, no, it's because the blue middle part.

-That's that's uh that's typically a DHS feature.
+That's typically a DHS feature.

 You want to go hurt people's moms, dads, you know, brother, sister.